The local geometry of the stack of $A_r$-stable curves

 In this subsection, we describe the crimping datum needed to construct an $A_r$-stable curve starting from its normalization.
-Contrary to the nodal and cuspidal case, it is not enough to remember only the closed points mapping to a given singularity if it is of type \(A_l\) with \(l\geq 3\).
+Contrary to the nodal and cuspidal cases, it is not enough to remember only the closed points mapping to a given singularity if it is of type \(A_l\) with \(l\geq 3\).
 We want to stress again that the crimping morphism described below is not new: it can be found, for instance, in \cite{VanDerWyck}.
 We slightly generalize the analysis of \emph{loc.~cit.} for $A$-type singularities by extending the crimping morphism also to the case where the combinatorics of the curve is not fixed.
 In particular, when we restrict the normalization map in \Cref{prop:descr-an-even} to the locally closed substack given by specified combinatorics of the curve, we recover the description given in \cite[Theorem~1.105]{VanDerWyck} for $A$-type singularities.

 The main players in the description are the stacks \(\cA_l\) for \(0\leq l \leq r\), parametrizing families of \(A_r\)-stable curves (with \(n\) marked points) together with a section that is an \(A_l\)-singularity in each fiber.
 This stack is naturally a locally closed substack of the universal curve over \(\cM_{g,n}^r\) as is shown in \cite[Section~4]{Per1} (in the case \(n=0\), but the argument in the pointed case is identical).
-Depending on if \(l\) is even or odd, the geometry of \(\cA_l\) and its relation to crimping varies so we treat the two cases separately in what follows.
-What follows was done in \cite[Sections~3 and 4]{Per1} in the case $n=0$, but since the markings are always smooth, nothing changes in the proofs of the following results.
+Depending on whether \(l\) is even or odd, the geometry of \(\cA_l\) and its relation to crimping vary, so we treat the two cases separately in what follows.
+The following was done in \cite[Sections~3 and 4]{Per1} in the case $n=0$, but since the markings are always smooth, nothing changes in the proofs of the following results.